 Privacy by Design involves using appropriate technical and organisational measures in an effective manner to ensure compliance with the GDPR.

-Data Privacy Impact Assessments (“DPIA”) involve using tools and assessments to identify and reduce risks of a data Processing activity.
-A DPIA can be carried out as part of Privacy by Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.
+Data Privacy Impact Assessments (“DPIA”) involve using tools and assessments to identify and reduce risks of a data processing activity.
+A DPIA can be carried out as part of Privacy by Design and should be conducted for all major systems or business change programs involving the Processing of Personal Data.